wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         - Commenting tools and forums should be disabled.

-        - Drupal PHP filter should be disabled.
+        - (if Drupal) Drupal PHP filter should be disabled.

         - Password requirements: strong passwords should be generated for all accounts.

         - Maintenance plans should include routine patches for any available security and maintenance releases.

         - Open source (MIT license) for all custom code: the codebase may be available as public repositories.
 DO NOT include authentication credentials or API keys within the codebase.
-        - Drupal Webform should be set to not store data.
+        - (if Drupal) Drupal Webform should be set to not store data.
 If data is being stored, consult with the site owners to see if this impacts the Privacy Policy.

-    -   Pantheon Hosting
+    -   Pantheon Hosting (Drupal and WordPress)

         - Drupal and Wordpress sites should be hosted in Pantheon under the WRI account.